 Natural Treatment for Growth Disorders

 Both hip dysplasia and elbow OCD (osteochondritis dessicans) are developmental abnormalities, and are generally seen in growing pups between 6-12 months old.
-As long as the condition is diagnosed early, I have found the combination of cartilage powder (glucosamine and chondroitin sulphate) and vitamin C supplements to work highly effectively, and can remove the need for expensive surgery.
+As long as the condition is diagnosed early, we believe the combination of cartilage powder (glucosamine and chondroitin sulphate) and vitamin C supplements to work highly effectively, and can remove the need for expensive surgery.
 Our Joint Support powder provides naturally high levels of glucosamine and chondroitin sulphate, which stimulate and accelerate natural repair in the joint, and provide some natural pain relief.
 Joint Support is also available in a chewable for, Health Chews Joint Support.
 Vitamin C accelerates collagen repair to damaged tendons, ligaments and joint capsule.
 It is important to note here that the cartilage powder should not be used in any dogs under 4 months old, and in fast growing large/giant breed pups, it is best to check with your vet to see if their growth plates are still active.
 If the dogs are still actively growing, it may be safer to use a lower dose.
 Joint Support products can be safely used in conjunction with Cartrophen or Pentosan injections.

 Holistic approach to Early Onset Arthritis

 This occurs in many large breed dogs at age 5-6 +, or in dogs with a history of joint injuries, or with milder versions of the early growth disorders mentioned above.
 It can also occur in dogs on a poor diet, overweight dogs, or in highly active or working breeds.
 Combined with a change to healthy raw food diet like RAW76 Joint Health, the combination of cartilage powder and vitamin C in Joint Support products again works very well here.
-If a specific joint or leg is affected in isolation, I will also use acupuncture to stimulate healing.
+If a specific joint or leg is affected in isolation, we also recommend acupuncture to stimulate healing.